maxbeizer/oo_json_extension/README.md

   - `legs`: each row of the legs table (text-only summary)
 - Renders JSON with `url`, `title`, `scrapedAt`, and the above fields.
 - Provides **Refresh** to re-scan and **Copy** to put the JSON onto your clipboard.
+- **Apply to form**: paste JSON into the textarea and click **Apply to form** to backfill key fields in the "New Backtest" drawer (dates, starting funds/fees, ticker label text, legs).

 ### Install (Chrome/Edge)